• search

 Wadi El-Natron is located 100 km northwest of Cairo and is built in a natural depression in the western desert.
 The surrounding area consists of salt lakes and salt flats in the desert.

-Wadi el Natron was very important to the ancient Egyptians because it was where they got their salt.
-It became even more important during the early Christian era in Egypt.
-Today it is the best place to find many monasteries dating back to the fourth century AD.
+Wadi el Natron was essential to the ancient Egyptians because it was where they got their salt.
+It became even more critical during the early Christian era in Egypt.
+Today, it is the best place to find many monasteries dating back to the fourth century AD.

 These Monasteries Are: